jcubic/jquery-terminal-wiki/Getting-Started.md

 ### Accessing Terminal Object

-Terminal object have useful methods that you can invoke; the whole list of methods is in the [API documentation](https://terminal.jcubic.pl/api_reference.php).
+Terminal objects have useful methods that you can invoke; the whole list of methods is in the [API documentation](https://terminal.jcubic.pl/api_reference.php).
 To access this object, which is a standard jQuery object with additional methods, you can use:

 * the object value returned by the plugin: